• Skip to main content

 The other big benefit—this approach makes it much easier on parents.
 By allowing for boredom and unstructured play, we actually free up time for ourselves as well.

-That being said, this summer my goal is to not be the “cruise director” for my children’s summer.
+That being said, this summer my goal is to give up being the “cruise director” for my children’s summer.

 Related reading: Surprisingly Helpful Calming Activities for Super-Active Kids